 Now, this is by no means a perfect comparison.
 Our experience as FPPA staff conducting surveys is nowhere near is teenage angst-y as John Cusack in a 1989 cult classic.
 But it is always a little daunting to put yourself out there, asking for feedback and not knowing what type of response you’ll receive.

 All of this is a really elaborate way to say that in Spring of 2019, FPPA conducted a member satisfaction survey.
 The short questionnaire was sent to 2000 randomly selected members; half were active, half retired.
 After a few weeks, we had heard back from almost 300 of you about your experience and preferences as an FPPA member.
-This included, surprisingly, that more members trust internet tools and articles for financial advice than their own spouses, family, or co-workers.
+The results included, among others, this puzzling stat: more FPPA members trust internet tools and articles for financial advice than their own spouses, family, or co-workers.

 But, we’re getting a bit ahead of ourselves.
 First let’s take a look at some basics about the survey, then unpack a few interesting insights about FPPA members.